thorchain/docs/frequently-asked-questions/README.md

 ### **What is the inflation rate of RUNE?**

-The protocol [inflation](https://docs.thorchain.org/network/emission-schedule) is perdominally determined by the size of the reserve.
+Currently about 720 RUNE per year.
+The protocol inflation is predominantly determined by the size of the reserve.
 The formula is: `Reserve/EmissionCurve/BlocksPerYear/`, thus gradually decreases every block.
-In early 2024, with an active reserve of 83m RUNE, the dailyinflation is around 28.5k RUNE.
-See the [THORChain Tokenomics article](https://medium.com/thorchain/thorchain-tokenomics-what-is-rune-52d339633260) for more information.
+See the [Economic Model](../technical-deep-dive/economic-model.md) for detailed information on emission schedule and reserves.

 ### **How are swap fees calculated?**